JusticeGO/PopComm/README.md

 PopComm supports using curated LR tables.
 This package uses the **CellTalkDB** resource as the LR database for human (and optionally mouse) ligand–receptor interactions.

 - **How PopComm uses it**
-   The LR database provides high-confidence ligand–receptor pairs.
+  - The LR database provides high-confidence ligand–receptor pairs.
 PopComm leverages these pairs to (i) filter for plausible interactions between sender and receiver cell types and (ii) quantify sample-level communication scores based on those pairs.
 - **Citing [CellTalkDB](https://xomics.com.cn/celltalkdb/index.php)**
-   Please cite the CellTalkDB paper in any publication using PopComm with this database:
+  - Please cite the CellTalkDB paper in any publication using PopComm with this database:
    **Shao X., Liao J., Li C., et al.** *[CellTalkDB: A manually curated database of ligand-receptor interactions in human and mouse](https://academic.oup.com/bib/article/22/4/bbaa269/5955941)*. **Briefings in Bioinformatics** (2021).
 - **Swapping the LR database**
    You can use a custom LR table:
   1. Provide a `data.frame`/table with at least two columns: `ligand_gene_symbol` and `receptor_gene_symbol`.
   2. Ensure gene identifiers match your Seurat object or expression matrix (e.g., gene symbols).
   3. Pass your table to the argument `lr_database`.

-> If you bundle an LR table derived from CellTalkDB with your repo, please keep a clear attribution note and include the CellTalkDB citation in your docs.

 ## Performance & Reproducibility